johnmarion1126/johnmarion1126/README.md

 ```
 - Helped maintain an online multiplayer browser game that serves 20,000+ weekly clients
 - Improved user experience by restyling outdated web pages and fixing bugs
+- Ensured code stability by writing unit tests with Mocha
 - Worked collaboratively with a team via Git and GitHub

 ### Mentor @ Mintbean, June 2021 – Present